pkimpel/retro-220/software/BALGOL/BALGOL-Examples/README.txt

         results from a run on a 300 RPM LX100 VM system running MCP 10.1.

+Simpsons-Rule/
+    BALGOL program to compute the integral of an arbitrary single- argument function between between two points using Simpson's Rule.
+    This example is adapted to BALGOL from the one at the end of the Algol-58 "Preliminary Report--International Algorithmic Language",
+    Communications of the ACM, Volume 1, Number 12 (December 1958), pages 8-22.
+It also illustrates the use of the MONITOR declaration to trace variable assignments.

 U.Dayton-Program/
     Source for two short BALGOL programs submitted to Burroughs by the University of Dayton in 1963 to report a compiler issue.
 Includes a